Karachi Circular Railways to be completed by mid-2023

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government has decided to complete the much-awaited Karachi Circular Railways for Karachi by mid-2023.
+ISLAMABAD: The government has decided to complete much awaited Karachi Circular Railways for Karachi by mid-2023.

-Federal Minister for Planning, Development and Special Initiatives Asad Umar chaired the progress review meeting of Karachi Circular Railways (KCR) project here in Islamabad on Thursday.
-Secretary Railway, CEO PR Authority and senior officials participated in the meeting.